norrichs/w10d02_labhomework/w10d04/5_afternoon_lab/readme.md

 You've created full CRUD for Turtles in today's class, and tonight you'll be creating some company for them by creating the following models with full-crud.
 Make sure to test each one out in postman.
 All should have name and age just like turtle.

+**Note you can run any of the Test files to test your API, make sure you have minitest `gem install minitest` and faraday `gem install faraday` installed so you can run these tests.**

 1. Dogs

 2. Cats